 Peter Maben, a former divisional director at Stride Treglown.
 When I joined the company he became my mentor.
 He was a friendly, calm, experienced and well-respected man, as well as a great architect.

 He made me see a much wider perspective on things, something that only comes with experience.
 That’s something I can now bring to the table when I’m working with young architects myself.
 When he stood down, it made me raise my game and spurred me on to the position that I’m at now.

 Why did you choose a career in architecture?

 It was what the computer told me to do at a careers day at school.
 Who knows what data I fed in?
 I thought I wanted to be a marine biologist.

-I think a lot of it was also down to ego, I didn’t want to flit through life with nothing to show.
-With this job you can physically make your mark on Earth by building something for people to remember you by.
+I think a lot of it was also down to legacy.
+I didn’t want to flit through life with nothing to show.
+With this job you can physically make your mark on the world by building something for people to remember you by.

 Interesting fact nobody knows about you?

 After recent knee surgery my surgeon said “you have abnormally high knee caps”.
 That’s an interesting fact about me even I didn’t know until recently.